offensive-terraform/terraform-aws-ebs-snapshot-publicly-exposed/README.md

 ![OffensiveTerraform](https://img.shields.io/badge/offensive-terraform-blueviolet)
 ![OffensiveTerraform](https://img.shields.io/badge/aws-important)

-Offensive Terraform module which copies publicly exposed EBS snapshot to us-east-1 region in attacker's AWS account and creates EBS volume from a copied EBS snapshot.
-After that, the module attaches and mounts an EBS volume to an EC2 instance.
+Offensive Terraform module which copies publicly exposed EBS snapshot to us-east-1 region in attacker's AWS account and creates EBS volume from the copied EBS snapshot.
+After that, the module attaches and mounts the EBS volume to an EC2 instance.
+Finally, attacker can ssh into an EC2 instance and inspect a mounted volume "/usr/src/hack".

 ![Attack Diagram](https://raw.githubusercontent.com/offensive-terraform/ebs-snapshot-publicly-exposed/master/diagram.jpg)